How to access a USB device remotely from Windows (or via WSL)?

-If you are using Windows and looking for a way to share a USB device either over the network to other machines, or to Hyper-V or WSL 2 virtual machines, you need to use what is called USB-IP.
-This can allow you to share a scanner or an old printer between multiple computers on the same network.
+“If you are using Windows and looking for a way to share a USB device over the network, to other machines, or to Hyper-V or WSL 2 virtual machines, you’ll need to utilize what is known as USB/IP sharing.
+This enables you to share devices like scanners or old printers among multiple computers on the same network.

 winget install usbipd